irisnet/irishub/docs/features/stake.md

 4. Validator Candidates

-	The quantity of validators can't increase indefinitely.
+	The quantity of validators can't increase infinitely.
 Too many validators may result in low efficient consensus which slows down the blockchain TPS.
 So Byzantine-fault-tolerant POS blockchain network will have a limiation to the validator quantity.
 Usually, the value is 100.
 If more than 100 full nodes apply to join validator set.
 Then only these nodes with top 100 most bonded tokens will be real validators.
 Others will be validator candidates and will be descending sorted according to their bonded token amount.
 Once the one or more validators are kicked out from validator set, then the top candidates will be added into validator set automatically.

 5. Bond && Unbond && Unbonding Period